thavelka/HFRecyclerViewAdapter/README.md

 ```

 ## Usage
+See the attached sample project for an implementation of HFRecyclerViewAdapter.

 When creating your adapter class, extend HFRecyclerViewAdapter instead of RecyclerView.Adapter and implement the required abstract methods `onCreateItemViewHolder`, `onBindItemViewHolder`, and `getCount`.
 Use these methods to configure and display your regular list items.

 Once the adapter has been created, use `.addHeader(View)` and `.addFooter(View)` on the adapter to add views above and below the list content.